Human Rights

 We are committed to respecting the human rights of all stakeholders throughout our activities and business value chain.

-We respect human rights as stipulated in the International Bill of Human Rights and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
-In addition, we support the United Nations Guiding Principles on Business and Human Rights.
+We respect human rights as stipulated in the International Bill of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
+In addition, we support the 10 Principles of the United Nations Global Compact, the United Nations Guiding Principles on Business and Human Rights.
 Our activities are based on these principles.

 We comply with applicable laws and regulations in all countries and regions where our activities are conducted.
 Where national/regional laws fall short of or conflict with international human rights principles, we will seek ways to honor the principles of internationally recognized human rights to the extent possible while complying with the national/regional laws.